Massive Cuff Tears

 Direct tendon repair of these massive degenerative tears has a high failure rate, in excess of 50% [Habermeyer].
 If the fatty infiltration and tear size are too large, then a repair is often futile.
 In these situations the options are listed below.
 The decision on which treatment to use depends on: patient age, general medical health, time from injury, functional requirements, surgeon's expertise and available facilities.
 These include:

 - Deltoid rehabilitation programme - training the deltoid muscle to take over the functions of the failed rotator cuff muscles.
+We often combine this with a suprascapular nerve injection for pain relief.

 - Injections - for pain relief, combined with a deltoid rehabilitation programme.
 Steroids are a strong anti-inflammatory, but have short-term benefit only and there is a risk further weakening of the tendons with repeated injections.
 Hyaluronans are safer and may last longer, but are a weaker anti-inflammatory.